MicroEJ/docs/SDK6UserGuide/gettingStarted.rst

 Run an application on the Virtual Device
 ----------------------------------------

-In order to execute the Demo-Wearable-VG Application on the Virtual Device, the SDK provides the Gradle ``runOnSimulator`` task.
+In order to execute the ``Demo-Wearable-VG`` Application on the Virtual Device, the SDK provides the Gradle ``runOnSimulator`` task.

 .. note::

    If you are using another IDE than IntelliJ IDEA, please have a look at :ref:`sdk_6_run_on_simulator` section.

 * Double-click on the ``runOnSimulator`` task in the Gradle tasks view.
+It may takes few seconds.

       .. figure:: images/getting-started-runOnSimulator.png
          :alt: runOnSimulator task
          :align: center
          :scale: 70%

-The Virtual Device starts and executes the Demo-Wearable-VG application.
+The Virtual Device starts and executes the ``Demo-Wearable-VG`` application.

       .. figure:: images/getting-started-virtual-device.png
          :alt: Virtual Device